ArchipelagoMW/Archipelago/worlds/_bizhawk/README.md

 associate the file extension with Archipelago.

 `validate_rom` is called to figure out whether a given ROM belongs to your client.
 It will only be called when a ROM is running on a system you specified in your `system` class variable.
-In most cases that will be a single system and you can be sure that you're not about to try to read from nonexistant domains or out of bounds.
+In most cases, that will be a single system and you can be sure that you're not about to try to read from nonexistent domains or out of bounds.
 If you decide to claim this ROM as yours, this is where you should do setup for things like `items_handling`.

 `game_watcher` is the "main loop" of your client where you should be checking memory and sending new items to the ROM.